ibexa/documentation-developer/docs/search/search_engines/elastic_search/configure_elastic_search.md

 ---
-description: Configure Elasticsearch to use with Ibexa DXP.
+description: Configure Elasticsearch to use it with Ibexa DXP.
 ---

-# Elasticsearch configuration
+# Configure Elasticsearch

-## Connections
+## Configure connections

 To configure Elasticsearch, first, you need to configure the connections.